vietwillnguyen/vietwillnguyen.github.io/content/posts/change.md

 ## Growth isn’t linear—and it isn’t pretty.

-It takes a lot to look at yourself in the mirror.
-And change.
+It's something you confront when you see yourself in the mirror.

 I had doubts about my ability as an engineer, so I kept learning and building.
 Learning an entirely new stack of software engineering and attempting to do business here in a foreign country.
 I wanted to create meaning from the love and lessons I’d received, so I started a volunteer organization: